ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

 follow the steps:

 1. After completing the **Create** resource step, you are redirected to the **Manage** tab to proceed with the deployment.
+2. In the **Orchestrator HA** section, choose **Enable** to configure both a primary and standby orchestrator in high availability mode, or **Disable** to set up only the primary orchestrator.

-2. In the configure primary orchestrator section, enter the **DR Orchestrator name**.
+3. In the configure primary orchestrator section, enter the **DR Orchestrator name**.

-3. Set a password in the **DR Orchestrator password** field and re-enter the password in **Confirm DR orchestrator password** section to secure access to the external orchestrator interface.
+4. Set a password in the **DR Orchestrator password** field and re-enter the password in **Confirm DR orchestrator password** section to secure access to the external orchestrator interface.
    > **Note**: This password is set for the Orchestrator VM, and you can use it to login to the Orchestrator VM UI.

-4. Provide a valid **IBM Cloud API key**.
+5. Provide a valid **IBM Cloud API key**.
    > **Note**: Enter your API key, which is required to access various services described in [Access role requirements for Power Virtual Server DR Automation](/docs/dr-automation-powervs?topic=dr-automation-powervs-iam-manage#ser-acc-role-dr-auto).
 Can ensure that the API key has the necessary permissions for proper functions.

-5. The **Location Type** field is selected by default.
+6. The **Location Type** field is selected by default.

-6. In the **DR location** field, select the target region for deploying the orchestrator VM.
+7. In the **DR location** field, select the target region for deploying the orchestrator VM.

-7. Select **Schematic workspace** or **Custom VPC** to manually configure the network settings for the orchestrator deployment.
+8. Select **Schematic workspace** or **Custom VPC** to manually configure the network settings for the orchestrator deployment.

    - Select the **Schematic workspace** and follow the steps: